-Teachers, teaching assistants and other paid staff with responsibility for pupils have the power to discipline pupils whose behaviour is unacceptable, who break the school rules or who fail to follow a reasonable instruction.
-Teachers, teaching assistants and other paid staff with responsibility for pupils can impose any reasonable disciplinary penalty in response to poor behaviour in line with the school behaviour policy.
+Teachers, teaching assistants and other paid staff with responsibility for pupils have the power to support pupils in demonstrating positive behaviour.
+Teachers, teaching assistants and other paid staff with responsibility for pupils can follow all steps of behavior policy.

 Role of Parents